lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - Designing systems to benefit groups can fall victim to the superhero-victim mindset
 - Sometimes products for women designed by men fail because they are stupid
+- Change for the sake of change can be unhelpful and hard for people to pick up.
+Don't always disregard patterns of familiarity in pursuit of growth
 -  Good inclusion is building a community of "exclusion experts" who contribute to the design process, the people who experience the greatest mismatch when using your solution
 -  Design **with** excluded communities, not for
 -  Restricting how feedback can be submitted can really stifle innovation and lead to people feeling further excluded.